voxeet/voxeet-uxkit-web-mixerlayout/README.md

 ## Host and deploy

-To request the Platform to use your layout app, you will need to host and deploy the app.
+To request the Communications API to use your layout app, you will need to host and deploy the app.

 - When your layout is deployed, go to your account on `https://dolby.io/dashboard/applications/summary`.
-- Select your application from the list on the left and then select the `Interactivity APIs` section.
+- Select your application from the list on the left and then select the `Communications APIs` section.
 - Under the `Settings` tab, set the `Recording Mixer Layout URL` in the `Recording` section.
 Set the other options as needed.

 ## Dependencies